michaelgilmore/52-Solitaire/README.md

 ## Release Notes

+# v1.6 1/29/2025
+- Move You Win message to a popup so it doesn't push the quote off the screen.
+- Move quotes to a cloud API so they can be changed after release.
+- Pull in weather information.
+- Change doubleTap to single tap for moving from tableau.

 # v1.5 1/27/2025
 - Add motivational quotes.
 - Set back arrow on Settings page to use foreground color.